Email Signatures: 6 Tips on How to Add an Effective Logo Design

 - Use high-quality, professional images

 Images are an excellent model of establishing confidence with your email recipient.
-They impart warmth to an otherwise cold interaction by introducing a face in the communication.
+They impart warmth to an otherwise cold interaction by introducing a face into the communication.

 The image, if professional, may gain credibility and boost the likelihood of subsequent interaction.